akothari01/CS2063_WINTER2021_FINAL_PROJECT_TASKVILLAGE/README.md

 Task village motivates you to do your tasks at your own pace and visualizing your progress but always keeping you on your toes.

 Features:
 i.
 Create tasks.
 ii.   tasks are organized based on a priority matrix and datewise. iii.  view tasks based on priority and month and year. iv.
-Finish tasks to get houses.
+Finish 2 tasks to get a house.
 v.
 Random generator generates inhabitants for each house vi.
 Houses are also randomly generated vii.
-Get all your progress summarised on the main page.
+Get all your progress summarised on the main page. viii.
+Have more than 5 tasks overdue, and lose progress.

+REQUIREMENTS
+Minimum SDK: 23
+Gradle plugin version used:4.0.2
+Gradle version: 6.1.1